 We also list herewith details with regards the official minimum age that is required to use certain apps:

 For further information and support, you can also visit these websites :

 Reporting to CEOP

-CEOP helps any child or young person under the age of 18 who is being pressured, forced or tricked into taking part in sexual activity of any kind.
+Child Exploitation and Online Protection (CEOP) helps any child or young person under the age of 18 who is being pressured, forced or tricked into taking part in activity related to child exploitation of any kind.
 This can be something that has taken place either online or in ‘the real world’, or both.
 The CEOP Safety Centre has clear information and advice on what can be reported to CEOP, the reporting process and what will happen if you do decide to make a report.
 You can visit the CEOP Safety Centre and make a report directly to CEOP by clicking the Click CEOP button.

 If your child is experiencing online bullying or something else online has worried them, they should speak to an adult they trust.
 Alternatively, they can talk to Childline at any time on 0800 1111, or at www.childline.org.uk.